lucianIrsigler/spotifyAPICpp/README.md

 # Purpose of this project

-This project aims to interact with the Spotify web API with C++17.
+This project aims to write a C++ wrapper to interact with the Spotify web API with C++14.

-# I still need to manage the external dependecies.
-You cannot build from source yet.
-This library will soon be up and runing!
+#How to use
+In the "source" folder in this repo- there contains a "include" and "libs" folder.

+The "include/spotify" folder contains the files you need to add as a "include directory" in project properties

+The "libs" folder contains the static .lib file you need to link against your project.

+#Dependencies
+This project depends on the [cURL](https://github.com/curl/curl) library and [jsonCPP](https://github.com/open-source-parsers/jsoncpp) library.

-# TODO list
+#TODO list
-* Manage dependencies
-* Tests/examples
-* CMake files
+* Implement CMake files
+* Add more testing
+* Add more API calls